A new Cunarder

 With the ship expected to enter service in 2022, details are still in their preliminary stages.
 However so far the details known are:

-- The ship will be built by Fincantieri,
+- The ship is being built by Fincantieri,

-- It will carry more passengers than the vessels in the current fleet,
+- She will carry more passengers than the three Queens in the current fleet,

-- It is expected to enter service in 2o22,
+- She is scheduled to enter service in 2o22,

 What do you think:

 With news of the new ship we are keen to know your thoughts.
-Let us know what you think of the artists renditions, as well as what you’d like to see it named on Twitter, Instagram or Facebook by tagging @ChrisCunard.
+Let us know what you think of the artists renditions, as well as what you’d like to see it named on Twitter, Instagram or Facebook by tagging @ChrisCunard or using the hashtag #NewCunarder

 Note: Image provided courtesy Cunard and is conceptual only.